venuyannamalla/HTML/README.md

-# HTML practice of basic level
+# HTML practice of basics